vanphn/DH110/assignment07/README.md

 * allow for pictures and videos to be added with the post
 * Separate the features of the filters into two separate sections with similar functionality

-A link to the Figma file can be found [here](https://www.figma.com/file/wgaCVEQk6uGymM53sOn3sB/DH110-A7?node-id=17%3A604).
+The final iteration of the design can be found on Figma through the link [here](https://www.figma.com/file/wgaCVEQk6uGymM53sOn3sB/DH110-A7?node-id=17%3A604).